xydreen/greta-thunbot/README.md

 Greta is activated, generally, by wake words.
 To trigger a response from Greta, review the individual sections below to see how to do so.

-Greta is hosted on hardware ~~(utilizing two RTX 3090s) provided by zcomputerwiz (he smothered the hardware with a pillow)~~ utilizing a single RTX 4090, and is using highly modified [oobabot](https://github.com/chrisrude/oobabot) code written by xydreen.
+Greta is hosted on hardware provided by zcomputerwiz, utilizing two RTX 3090s, and is using highly modified [oobabot](https://github.com/chrisrude/oobabot) code written by xydreen.

 ## Image Generation Basics